 Garrison C. Cavell

 Garrison C. Cavell is the President of Cavell, Mertz & Associates, Inc. and has worked in management and technology positions in communications and broadcast systems for over 40 years.
-At Cavell, Mertz, in addition to being the general RF and regulatory knowledge resource, his strength is in RF systems, with a particular love for AM antenna arrays.
+At Cavell, Mertz, in addition to being the general regulatory knowledge resource, his strength is in RF systems, with a particular love for AM antenna arrays.
 As such, he has designed, built and certified countless station RF systems over the years.

 Gary was honored with the NAB Engineering Achievement Award for Radio (2019).
-He also served as Editor-in-Chief for the 11th edition of the NAB Engineering Handbook, was a contributing author for the 10th Edition of the NAB Engineering Handbook, and has published many articles on practical aspects of broadcasting and related technologies.
+He also served as Editor-in-Chief for the 11th edition of the NAB Engineering Handbook.
+Gary was a contributing author for the 10th Edition of the NAB Engineering Handbook, and has published many articles on practical aspects of broadcasting and related technologies.

-He also has been a lecturer for the NAB’s Broadcast Technology and Engineering Internship Program.
-He also has been a co-presenter for the past two years the day long “RF Bootcamp” during the Spring NAB convention, was a co-panelist in a session on TV/Radio Station Power Efficiency for an NAB Radio Show, lectured on the topic of leasing space on AM towers at the NAB Radio Show in Austin.
+He also has been a developer and co-presenter for three years the day long “RF Bootcamp” session during the Spring NAB convention, was a co-panelist in a session on TV/Radio Station Power Efficiency for an NAB Radio Show, and lectured on the topic of leasing space on AM towers at the NAB Radio Show in Austin.
 For several years, Gary was also a lecturer for the Voice of America’s / International Broadcasting Bureau’s US Technical Training Institute (USTTI) assisting with the training of international broadcasters in studio and transmitter facility technologies.
-More recently, Gary was a panelist at the 2015 North American Broadcasters Association “Future of Radio Audio Symposium” at CBC’s Glenn Gould Studio in Toronto, Canada addressing the topic of revitalizing the AM broadcast band.
+Gary also was a panelist at the 2015 North American Broadcasters Association “Future of Radio Audio Symposium” at CBC’s Glenn Gould Studio in Toronto, Canada addressing the topic of revitalizing the AM broadcast band.

-His other professional organization memberships or associate memberships include the Antenna Measurement Techniques Association, the Royal Television Society, the Radio Club of America, the Association of Public Safety Communications Officers (APCO), the National Fire Protection Association, and the American Meteorological Society.
+His other professional organization memberships or associate memberships include the Antenna Measurement Techniques Association, the Royal Television Society, the Radio Club of America, the Association of Public Safety Communications Officers (APCO), and the American Meteorological Society.
 He was formerly the chair of the New Orleans chapter of the IEEE Communications Society and was President of the Bull Run Chapter of the Virginia Society of Professional Engineers.
 Within the IEEE, he is a member of the Broadcast Technology Society, the Communications Society, and the Antenna and Propagation Society.